Kenna-Chase/CrashBusinessAnalyzer/docs/services.md

 # Services

-The following illustrate some of the various services and architectures utilized in this project:
+The following illustrates some of the various services and architectures utilized in this project:

 ![Services Diagram](images/Services.png)